 Know The Early Signs Of Dementia

 Dementia symptoms include loss of memory, reasoning, judgement, language, behaviour which are all not a part of normal ageing.
-This World Alzheimer's Day, acquaint yourself with the early signs of dementia.

 - Alzheimer's is the most common form of dementia